-Judge orders Starbucks to apologize to, rehire and give back pay to fired Colorado union leader
+Judge orders Starbucks to rehire, give back pay to fired Colorado union leader; Starbucks to appeal

 After a federal administrative judge found a Colorado Starbucks worker was illegally fired for organizing a union, that judge ordered the coffee giant to not only rehire her, but issue back pay and write a letter of apology.